 4.2.
 Directions

-- Boiling shrimp: In a pot, bring water with lemon slices and herbs to a boil.
-Add the shrimp and cook for about 2-3 minutes or until they turn pink.
-Immediately transfer to an ice bath to stop the cooking process.
+- Boil shrimp: In a pot, boil water with lemon slices and herbs.
+Add shrimp and cook 2 to 3 min until they turn pink.
+Then move them right into ice water to stop cooking.

-- Preparing cocktail sauce: In a mixing bowl, combine ketchup, horseradish, Worcestershire sauce, and lemon juice.
-Adjust seasoning with salt and pepper as desired.
+- Make sauce: In a bowl, stir together ketchup, horseradish, Worcestershire sauce, and lemon juice.
+Add salt and peppr to taste.

 4.3.
 Tips and Tricks